rajeshthangaraj1/starkflow/README.md

 $ cd starkflow
 ```

-Run the docker compose to create a docker image using below command:
+From the project root, create the images and spin up the Docker containers:

 ```
-docker-compose run django
+docker-compose up -d --build
 ```

 Run the docker compose to create a docker container using below command